Land Acknowledgement

 Traditional Knowledge Keepers

-Traditional Knowledge Keepers are a very important part of Anishnaabe and other First Nations, Métis and Inuit cultures.
-Traditional Knowledge Keepers may include Elders, Medicine People, Métis Senators, drummers, singers and dancers.
+Traditional Knowledge Keepers are a very important part of Anishnawabe and other First Nations, Métis and Inuit cultures.
+Traditional Knowledge Keepers may include (but are not limited to) Elders, Medicine People, Métis Senators, drummers, singers and dancers.
 Traditional Knowledge Keepers are very respected and often consulted on various issues within the community.
 Each Traditional Knowledge Keeper has their own special knowledge and may consult others on issues outside of their specialty.
 To request a Traditional Knowledge Keeper, it is customary to visit them in person, but if that is not possible, it is ok to phone them.
-Upon meeting, they should be presented with some Tobacco that would be tied up in cotton cloth, see (Appendix B) for explanation of Tobacco tie.
-If they accept the Tobacco offering it means that they are willing to do what you have asked of them.
-It is important to give the Traditional Knowledge Keepers plenty of notice as they often need time to consult others regarding the request.
+Working with Traditional Knowledge Keepers should not be transactional by nature.
+Relationship building is important, and they may have stories they would like to share with you during this process.

 Traditional Knowledge Keepers may be requested for the following tasks/consultations:

-• Consultation with Faculty regarding research.
+- Consultation with Faculty regarding research.

-• Request to speak at a lecture.
+- Request to speak at a lecture.

-• Provide professional development.
+- Provide professional development.

-• Requested to give a blessing or opening prayer.
+- Requested to give a traditional opening.

 Invitations may include:

-• The opening of new buildings.
+- The opening of new buildings.

-• Special events.
+- Special events.

 Honorariums Traditional Knowledge Keepers